intel/pepc/CONTRIBUTING.md

 #### Small vs Capital Letters in Messages

 Every log and exception message should start with a capital letter.
 After each colon in a message, the next word should also be capitalized.
-One-line messages do not need a trailing period; multi-line messages should use periods.
+One-line messages should not have a trailing period;
+multi-line messages should use periods.

 **Examples:**